 Citation metrics (bibliometrics)

 Citation metrics count and analyse the number of times other researchers refer to (cite) a given publication and can be a useful measure of the level of attention and impact within scholarly publishing.
 They can be generated on article, author, publication or institutional level, and some are normalised for discipline, type and age of paper.
 Citation metrics can be obtained from three sources - Web of Science, Scopus and Google Scholar.
+The SciVal research analytics tool is built upon Scopus data and can be used for more detailed analysis and benchmarking.

 Smart Citation Platforms such as Scite and Semantic Scholar use artificial intelligence to provide more context to citations, for example which section of the article has been cited, and whether a citation is supporting or disputing.